 Resources for Praying at Home

-Even if you are stuck at home, you aren’t alone and you can still join your brothers and sisters in Christ by worshipping, adoring, and praying online or with the television.
-We’ve compiled resources for daily and Sunday Mass, Stations of the Cross, and other forms of prayer for your home.
+Even if you are stuck at home, you aren’t alone and you can still join your brothers and sisters in Christ by worshiping, adoring, and praying online or with the television.
+We’ve compiled resources for daily and Sunday Mass, and other forms of prayer for your home.

 “Morning Prayer - Social Distancing Style” - Join fellow parishioners at 7:00 a.m., Monday through Friday.